 Linked to our vision, the children also have opportunity to use their initiative by challenging injustice and making positive contributions by undertaking their own leadership activity.
 Children who do this are known as Initiative Leaders.
 Anyone can be an Initiative Leader.

 We also believe that character education and social actions are a strength of the school successfully preparing the children who leave the Howard School for the diverse society they live in and in turn producing responsible citizens.

-You can find out more about character education and social actions in our 'learning' section on the website.
+You can find out more about character education and social actions in our 'character education' section on the website.

 Opportunities to lead exist across school for all our children to attain at some stage.